 When vacancies happen in the representation of any state, the executive authority of such state shall issue writs of election to fill such vacancies.

 The Senate shall have the sole power to try all impeachments.
 When sitting for that purpose, they shall be on oath or affirmation.
-When the President or Vice President of the United States is tried, the Chief Justice shall preside: And no person shall be convicted without the concurrence of two thirds of the members present.
+When the President of the United States or the Chancellor of the Senate is tried, the Chief Justice shall preside: And no person shall be convicted without the concurrence of two thirds of the members present.

 Section 4 – Meetings

 The Congress shall assemble at least once in every year, and such meeting shall commence on the first Sunday in January, unless Congress shall by law appoint a different day.

 Wednesdays through Sundays from 4pm to 10pm, except federal holidays, are designated as legislative days.
 When Congress is in session, it shall meet on designated legislative days, unless Congress adopts a different schedule.
 Either chamber, when it does not meet with a quorum of members present for three consecutive legislative days, shall be deemed to be in recess.

 Section 5 – Membership, Rules, Journals, and Adjournment

 Each chamber shall be the Judge of the elections, returns and qualifications of its own members, and a majority of each shall constitute a quorum to do business; but a smaller number may adjourn from day to day and may be authorized to compel the attendance of absent members, in such manner and under such penalties as each chamber may provide.

 All decisions taken within each chamber shall be by majority vote of members present, except for those specific items in this Constitution II requiring a two-thirds or a three-fifths vote.